-As service providers: We provide comprehensive and equitable health and disability services underpinned by Pacific worldviews and developed in collaboration with Pacific peoples for improved health outcomes.
 Subsection 1.3: My rights during service delivery The People: My rights have meaningful effect through the actions and behaviours of others.
-Te Tiriti:Service providers recognise Māori mana motuhake (self- determination).
+Te Tiriti:Service providers recognise Māori mana motuhake (self-determination).
 As service providers: We provide services and support to people in a way that upholds their rights and complies with legal requirements.
-FA Interviews with staff, residents and family members confirmed Māori mana motuhake is being upheld.
+FA Interviews with staff (three caregivers, three registered nurses, one quality partner, one cook, two activities coordinators, one laundry, one cleaner and one maintenance), six residents (two hospital; four rest home) and two family/whānau (one hospital; one rest home) confirmed Māori mana motuhake is being upheld.
 Māori tikanga principles are documented in flip charts, and are placed throughout the facility, including at reception, at the nursing stations and in the staffroom.
 Caregivers receive Māori mana motuhake training during their orientation to the service, in accordance with achieving a level two New Zealand Qualification Authority (NZQA) Careerforce qualification and must complete a competency questionnaire to reflect their learnings.
 Subsection 1.4: I am treated with respect The People: I can be who I am when I am treated with dignity and respect.
 Te Tiriti: Service providers commit to Māori mana motuhake.
 As service providers: We provide services and support to people in a way that is inclusive and respects their identity and their experiences.
 FA Signage in te reo Māori is in place in various locations throughout the facility and common words and greetings in te reo Māori are used by staff daily.
 Staff are assisted further in the use of te reo Māori by those staff who are able to speak and understand this language.
-The staffrooms contain flip charts on Māori tikanga practice.
-Interviews with five caregivers confirmed their understanding of tikanga best practice with examples provided.
+The staffrooms contain flip charts on Māori tikanga best practice guidelines.
+Interviews with caregivers and registered nurses confirmed their understanding of tikanga best practice, with examples provided.
 Staff attend specific cultural training that covers Te Tiriti o Waitangi, and tikanga Māori, to ensure that staff participate in te ao Māori.
 This training is also included in the caregiver orientation programme and is supported by a competency questionnaire.
 The service responds to tāngata whaikaha needs and enables their participation in te ao Māori.
 Subsection 1.5: I am protected from abuse The People: I feel safe and protected from abuse.
 Te Tiriti: Service providers provide culturally and clinically safe services for Māori, so they feel safe and are protected from abuse.
-As service providers: We ensure the people using our services FA A staff code of conduct is discussed during the new employee's induction to the service with evidence of staff signing the code of conduct policy.
+FA A staff code of conduct is discussed during the new employee's induction to the service, with evidence of staff signing the code of conduct policy.
 This code of conduct policy addresses the elimination of discrimination, harassment, and bullying.
-All staff are held responsible for creating a positive, inclusive and a safe working environment.
+All staff are held responsible for creating a positive, inclusive and a safe working